ResearchKit/ResearchKit/CONTRIBUTING.md

 ----------------

-Once your pull request has been accepted, your changes will be merged to master.
+Once your pull request has been accepted, your changes will be merged to main.
 You are still responsible for your change after it is accepted.
 Stay in contact, in case bugs are detected that may require your attention.